SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Bullet count is capped at 1200.
 This helps prevent slowdown in some situations.
  - Laser count is capped at 150 to prevent Hisami crashing the game.

-If you want to use this alongside my Th19StoryBalance patch, take the files in the alt folder and replace the ones of the same name inside the th19 folder.
+If you want to use this alongside the Th19StoryBalance patch, take the files in the alt folder and replace the ones of the same name inside the th19 folder.